 There are two options of installing Service Virtualization on Linux: RPM or TAR.
 The RPM is for systems supporting RPM such as Red Hat, CentOS or Oracle Linux.
 The TAR option is for situations when RPM cannot be used.

 Copy the SV installation files onto the target machine and run the installation from there.

-- For RPM: Install the server using the yum command
+- RPM: Install the server using the yum command

 yum install sv-server-*.rpm.
-This will install Service Virtualization to directory /opt/microfocus/sv-server.
+This installs Service Virtualization to the /opt/microfocus/sv-server directory.

-- For TAR: Go to directory where Service Virtualization should be installed and expand the archive there using
+- TAR: Go to the directory where Service Virtualization should be installed and expand the archive there using

-In the following section, we use relative names for the folders.
+In the following section, relative names are used for the folders.
 For example:

 Tip: For information on changing the database properties after the installation, see Installing Service Virtualization on Windows.